Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Application:

-- Digital history of the equipment
+- Digital team history

 - Maintenance and repair guides